 May 5, 2020

 Since March 11, Tethr has analyzed more than one million calls across 20 companies to see how the COVID-19 pandemic is affecting different areas of the enterprise.
 Not surprisingly, our findings were less than stellar news for both CX and customer service teams.
-It's clear that effort is high industry-wide.
+It's clear that customer effort in this crisis is high industry-wide.

 After diving into the findings inside our platform, we were able to identify three best practices that can help CX and service leaders support frontline reps and customers, while also reducing effort and mitigating disloyalty.
-In this webinar, Tethr's Matt Dixon, Chief Product and Research Officer, and Ted McKenna, SVP of Product, reveal Tethr’s findings and give recommendations for navigating customer interactions during the pandemic.
+In this webinar, Tethr's Matt Dixon, Chief Product and Research Officer, and Ted McKenna, SVP of Product, reveal Tethr’s findings and give recommendations for navigating customer effort in a crisis.